Was Your Child Bitten By a Dangerous Dog?

-If your child has been bitten by a dog, we urge you to contact an Orange
+If your child has been bitten by a dog, we urge you to contact a personal

-County personal injury lawyer from Cohn & Swartzon, P.C. as soon as
+injury lawyer from Cohn & Swartzon, P.C. as soon as possible.
+In the

-possible.
-In the United States, dogs reside in 1 out of every 3 homes
+United States, dogs reside in 1 out of every 3 homes according to the

-according to the Centers for Disease Control and Prevention, making people
+Centers for Disease Control and Prevention, making people living with

-living with dogs 5 times more likely to get bitten than those living without
+dogs 5 times more likely to get bitten than those living without dogs.

 friends and relatives' homes that have dogs, they are at an increased